 Can we write a history of war through the words that are used ?
 If so, what might this reveal ?

-The ‘English Words in War-Time’ project will track Clark’s emerging lexical history in ‘real time’ — if a hundred years later — in a series of blogs which will run across the centenary of WWI.
-As these explore, 1914-19 is is no sense an era in which English either ran out of words (as Henry James argued) or in which innovation or expressivity failed.
-Instead, English can be witness to a striking fertility and productivity, responding to the changes of material and ideological circumstance, to technological impetus and new constructions of gender identity and roles, as well as in terms of a changing language of memory and memorialisation.
+The ‘English Words in War-Time’ project initially tracked Clark’s emerging lexical history in ‘real time’ — if a hundred years later — in a series of blogs which will ran across the centenary of WWI.
+As these explored, 1914-19 was in no sense an era in which English either ran out of words (as Henry James argued) or in which innovation or expressivity failed.
+Instead, English was witness to a striking fertility and productivity, responding to the changes of material and ideological circumstance, to technological impetus and new constructions of gender identity and roles, as well as in terms of a changing language of memory and memorialisation.
+The book of the project Writing a War of Words.
+Andrew Clark and the Search for Meaning in WWI was published in October 2021 by Oxford University Press:

-The English Words in War-Time Project is an on-going research project supported by the John Fell Oxford University Press Research Fund
+The English Words in War-Time Project was supported by the John Fell Oxford University Press Research Fund and by the Leverhulme Trust.